Does Invisalign Hurt? | Clover

 After your first appointment, you can expect some aches and soreness by the first evening as your teeth begin to move.
 Even if you’ve had orthodontic treatment in the past, there will be a short adjustment period in the beginning as your teeth and gums adapt to the trays.
 This feeling should subside within a few days to two weeks past your initial Invisalign appointment.

-Once you are actively in Invisalign treatment, your new trays should be fairly comfortable with minimal movements.
+Once you are actively in Invisalign treatment, your new trays should be fairly comfortable and should have minimal movements.
 They may be slightly tight and click into place, but should not come with much discomfort.
-With that said, since each tray is unique, there may be times where you experience additional soreness when switching into a new tray.
+With that said, since each tray is unique, there may be times when you experience additional soreness when switching to a new tray.
 This soreness is normal and should not last for more than a few days.

 You may experience slight tooth sensitivity throughout the duration of Invisalign treatment.
 This can be caused by individual tooth movements, changes in your bite, or by clenching onto the aligners themselves.
-This sensitivity is normal, and should not last for more than two weeks.
-This feeling may also be more common in the mornings as we tend to naturally clench or grind on the plastic trays during sleep.
+This sensitivity is normal and should not last for more than two weeks.
+This feeling may also be more common in the mornings as we tend to clench or grind on the plastic trays during sleep naturally.
 If you have specific tooth sensitivity that lasts more than two weeks, be sure to notify your doctor so they can evaluate accordingly.

 Along with the Invisalign trays, we use tooth-colored composite material called “attachments” to help facilitate movements.
-These attachments are bonded to your teeth, and will typically remain throughout your treatment.
+These attachments are bonded to your teeth and will typically remain throughout your treatment.
 When receiving your initial set of attachments, or anytime a new one is added, they will typically rub against the inside of your lips while eating.
-You may experience some discomfort from attachments but they should not create an ulcer or canker sore.
-If you do experience any sort of ulcering, please notify your doctor so they can adjust your aligners accordingly.
+You may experience some discomfort from attachments, but they should not create an ulcer or canker sore.
+If you do experience any ulcering, please notify your doctor so they can adjust your aligners accordingly.

 How Long Does it Hurt?